andrzejjozefow/order-book/README.md

 ## How to setup

-In order to use order-book you should instatiate MarketService object:
+In order to use order-book you should instatiate MarketApp object:

 ```java
 final MarketApp marketApp = new MarketApp(new Market(), new OrderParser());